cognetwork-dev/.github/profile/README.md

 - Open source projects

 ### Projects
 - Metallic - Proxy site.
-Sequel to Tsunami
+Finished and still working on it.
+- Calculator Proxy - Just a clone of the other calc proxies but looking better.
+It's already finished.
-- Eclipse - Web proxy that has taken too long
+- Eclipse - Web proxy that has taken too long.
-- Btn - Create buttons for Github
+- Github Buttons (Name not final) - Create deploy buttons for Github.
+Works as of now.
-- Dewdrop - A window system for websites or bookmarklets.
-Sequel to Nightmare
+- Windows (Name not final) - A window system for websites or bookmarklets.
+Kind of a standard for bookmarklets.
+Sequel to Nightmare.
+90% finished.
-- Cog Dispenser - Simple proxy bot.
-Sequel to Fog Bot
+- Cog Dispenser - Simple (on proxy) proxy bot.
+All the latest features.
+Finished just need to release.

 ### Developers
 - [Nebelung](https://github.com/Nebelung-Dev) - Owner